xebialabs-community/devkit/README.md

 Getting started:
 - git clone
 - cd devkit
-- optional: download your xldeploy distro in ./distro (if ./distro doesn't contain software, XLDeploy will be downloaded.
-In that case you will have to set the correct version number in Dockerfile)
+- place your license file in ./xld/deployit-license.lic
-- place your license file in ./distro
+- ./buildimage.sh

-- ./build-image.sh
+Note: this will download the latest version of XL Deploy.
+If you need another version you'll have to download it yourself and change Dockerfile to use the downloaded version.